Nathan Baune

 Epoche

-2023–PresentML workbench for neurophysiology.
-Feature extraction, grid search, ensemble optimization, cross-model interpretability, and publication export—with serialization for deployment to real-time C++ execution backends.
+2023–PresentML training pipeline for neural signal classification.
+Feature extraction, grid search, ensemble optimization, SHAP/LIME interpretability, and C++ serialization for real-time inference deployment.

 BIDS-SQL